What Happens If My Business Gets Hacked?

 Because leadership acted decisively:

-attack paths were interrupted,
+Attack paths were interrupted

-and escalation was prevented before material compromise occurred.
+Escalation was prevented before material compromise occurred

 Most organizations wait for operational impact before acting seriously.